John de Mol Jr.: Personal life

+De Mol is the son of John de Mol Sr., who was the general manager of Dutch station Radio Noordzee and was known as the Dutch Frank Sinatra.
+John's sister, broadcaster and actress Linda de Mol, presents or appears in some of Endemol's programmes, including the original Dutch version of Deal or No Deal, Miljoenenjacht (Hunt for Millions).

-De Mol was formerly married to singer and actress Willeke Alberti.
+De Mol Jr. was formerly married to singer and actress Willeke Alberti.
 The actor Johnny de Mol is their son.
 From 1980 to 1984, Luv' singer Marga Scheide was his partner.
 Outside of television, De Mol controls a large private equity fund which, at one time, owned significant shares of car manufacturer Spyker Cars and telecommunications company Versatel.
-John's sister, broadcaster and actress Linda de Mol, presents or appears in some of Endemol's programmes, including the original Dutch version of Deal or No Deal, Miljoenenjacht (Hunt for Millions).